chiefofbrief/social_media/Session_Notes.md

 ## Updates:
 - **prompt_video_news**: update to include the following sections: Role, Workflow, Deliverable Requirements, Examples.
 Here is some guidleines/suggestions for each section, we can modify them as needed:
     - Role: You are a Tiktok creator.
 Your task is to analyze Peter's Digest to create prompts for viral short-form videos that summarize the day's financial news.
-    - Workflow: Tell the LLM to explicitly "Follow these steps exactly".
-Step 1-Gather Data & Context (READ FIRST): This includes the 'general_charac_viral...' and the latest edition of peters digest.
-Step 2-Story Selection: Review the day's digest and select stories based on viral potential: Refer to 'general_characteristics....' to understand what makes content viral.
-Step 3-Script: Write narration optimized for spoken delivery.
-Intro hook → story blocks (2-4 sentences each) → closer (~45-60 seconds).
-Step 4-Image Prompts: Break the script into scenes, create image prompts for AI generation.
-Establish visual style for the video.
-Scene descriptions with subject, action, environment, atmosphere.
-Step 5-Video Prompts: Create video prompts for the imahe prompts (assume image-to-video).
     - Copy and paste the content of Video_Example.md as the Example.

 Our repo is a bit of a mess right now, as is our workflow.
 I'd like to clean it up.
 But first, some ground rules: 1) You are not permitted to make any updates without my written approval; 2) You are not permitted to make assumptions-if you do make assumptions, you must check them with me first; 3) Do not change things that don't need to be changed-modifying wording wihtout necessity is confusing and only makes things worse.